kazuhiro4949/PagingKit/README.md

 ```

 ## 2. override prepare(segue:sender:) and assign the view controllers
+Assigin view controllers to each the property in prepare(segue:sender:) method.

 ```swift
     override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
         if let vc = segue.destination as?
 PagingMenuViewController {